Woman pleads guilty over crash that killed Alexandra man

 About 25 emergency services personnel attended the scene.

+The ute left SH6 and rolled down a bank, before coming to rest on its roof above a roaring Kawarau River in the Nevis Bluff area.

 Police confirmed Mr Saunders died at the scene.
-No-one else was in his vehicle.
+No-one else was in that vehicle.